Information in additional observations of a non-parametric experiment that is not estimable: Introduction

 \section{Introduction}

 Much of traditional statistics is concerned with studying the performance of statistical procedures or the difficulty of statistical decision problems as a function of the number of observed independent repetitions of some experiment.
-Considering only the repetition of the experiment, without reference to a particular decision problem, leads one to studying the deficiency of Le~Cam\cite{LeCam1986} between experiments differing only in the number of independent repetitions.
-Roughly speaking this corresponds to measuring the difference in risks with respect to the decision problem that makes this difference the greatest.
+Considering only the repetition of the experiment, without reference to a particular decision problem, leads one to study the deficiency of Le~Cam\cite{LeCam1986} between experiments differing only in the number of independent repetitions.
+Roughly speaking, this corresponds to measuring the difference in risks with respect to the decision problem that makes this difference the greatest.
+This is contrary to the more common issue of determining how difficult a particular decision problem is, for example by establishing minimax bounds on risk, or determining the performance of a particular decision procedure or sequence of decision procedures.
+Rather, we are interested in the «totality» of information in the experiment.
+The rate at which this information changes tells us something of the inherent complexity of the experiment as well as indicating at what point further repetitions of an experiment yield diminishing returns.

-In this context Helgeland\cite{Helgeland1982} and Mammen\cite{Mammen1986} have shown that for experiments that are, in an appropriate sense, finite dimensional the difference decreases at a rate of \(1/n\), where \(n\) is the number of observations.
-The result of Mammen covers, in particular, finite dimensional exponential families.
+Fairly little appears to be known concerning the possible rates at which the value, in the above sense, of having one more observation changes.
+Helgeland\cite{Helgeland1982} and Mammen\cite{Mammen1986} have shown that for experiments that are, in an appropriate sense, finite-dimensional, the value decreases at a rate of \(1/n\), where \(n\) is the number of observations.
+The result of Mammen covers, in particular, finite-dimensional exponential families.
+It is also known that when the parameter set is finite, the value of additional observations decreases at an exponential rate\cite{Torgersen1981}.

 On the other hand, it is not too difficult to construct experiments where this difference does not decrease at all.
 This means that for every \(n\) there is some question that was impossible to solve based on \(n\) observations that becomes trivial based on \(n+1\) observations.
-Examples of such experiments include for example the experiment given by observing a completely unknown density on the unit interval or the experiment given by observing a uniformly chosen element from an unknown finite subset of some infinite set.
+Examples of such experiments include the experiment given by observing a completely unknown density on the unit interval or the experiment given by observing a uniformly chosen element from an unknown finite subset of a fixed infinite set.